chen3feng/stl4go/README.md

 import "github.com/chen3feng/stl4go"
 ```

-Package stl4go is a generic container and algo
-rithm library for go.
+Package stl4go is a generic container and algorithm library for go.

 ## Introduce